Need help? We are available to speak to you 7 days a weekRead More

 The cost of a Partner visa in Australia

-Understanding the costs involved prior to starting your application will help you prepare financially and set aside a visa budget.
+Understanding the costs involved prior to starting your visa application will help you prepare financially and set aside a visa budget.

 1. Australian Migration Agents fees

-We operate on a fixed-rate structure rather than hourly billing so you have a clear understanding of the total costs involved before engaging our services.
-Our fees vary from client to client as they are tailored to your unique circumstances - book a free consultation to receive a quote.
+We operate on a fixed-rate structure rather than hourly billing, so you have a clear understanding of the total costs involved before engaging our services.
+Our fees vary from client to client as they are tailored to your unique circumstances; book a free consultation to receive a quote.

 2. Department fees

 The Australian Department of Home Affairs charges an upfront fee upon lodgement of your Partner visa application.
 The current Partner visa cost (for all three types) is $8,850.
-Those who are granted a Prospective Marriage visa and go on to apply for a Partner visa subclass 820/801 will be charged an additional $1,475.

 The time it takes to process your Partner visa can depend on a number of factors, including: